 5.4.5 an employee who wishes to be legally represented by an outside legal representation must bring such an application for such legal representation at the start of the disciplinary hearing before the chairperson, and that such application may not be unreasonably withheld.
 This should be for the cost of the employee.

-5.4.6 the employer may elect to be represented at the disciplinary hearing by a senior manager and/or an HR practitioner and/or an external representative, who will serve as an initiator and will lead the employer’s evidence at that hearing.
+5.4.6 the employer may elect to be represented at the disciplinary hearing by a senior manager and/or an HR representative and/or an external representative, who will serve as an initiator and will lead the employer’s evidence at that hearing.
 The employer is at liberty to choose own initiator depending on the complexity and/or veracity of the charges.

 5.4.7 CHIETA reserves the right to appoint an external chairperson, depending on the complexity and/or veracity of the charges or on any other reasonable ground.